Az-r-ow/NeuralNet/contribution/README.md

 ### Non Functional Commit :

 Non functional commits are when a feature is still under development but you had to create a commit.
 For example, if you're working on feature A at home on your PC, and all of a sudden you have to save you're changes so you can resume working at a Starbucks on your laptop.
 You create a commit with the tag : nfc(A) - A should be replaced with the name of the feature (which is the name of the branch).

+## Code Style :

+I used [google](https://google.github.io/styleguide/cppguide.html)'s style for formatting the code, however I don't apply all google's C++ style guides in the project.

+When contributing make sure you format your code with `clang-format`.
+If you're on VS Code setup the `clang-format` extension and enable `formatOnSave`.